 Ahmed Banafa

-Ahmed Banafa is a lecturer in general engineering at the Charles W. Davidson College of Engineering.
-He has extensive experience in research, operations, and management, with a focus on the Internet of things, blockchain technology and artificial intelligence.
-He was named as No.1 tech voice to follow by LinkedIn in 2016 and featured in Forbes, IEEE and MIT Technology Review.
-He holds a bachelor’s degree in electrical and electronics engineering from King Abdulaziz University and a master’s degree in electrical engineering from Lehigh University.
-He’s working on a doctoral degree from Lehigh University in signal processing and a post-graduate degree in cybersecurity techniques from Harvard University.
-He also holds a certificate in business management from Carbon County College.
+Ahmed Banafa is a lecturer in interdisciplinary engineering at the Charles W. Davidson College of Engineering.
+He is an expert in IoT, blockchain, cybersecurity, and artificial intelligence.
+He was recognized as the No. 1 tech voice to follow by LinkedIn in 2016 and featured in Forbes, IEEE and MIT Technology Review.
+He holds a bachelor’s degree in electrical and electronics engineering from King Abdulaziz University, a master’s degree in electrical engineering from Lehigh University and a doctoral degree in artificial intelligence from Università Selinunte.
+He also holds a certificate in cybersecurity from Harvard University, a certificate in digital transformation from Massachusetts Institute of Technology (MIT) and a certificate in business management from Carbon County College.
+He has published nine books and more than 300 articles.

 Ali Tohidi